Overview

 create-assignment tg/04a n/lab1 m/40

-, with the maximum marks for this assignment as40
+Creates an assignment namedlab1for the tutorial group with an ID of04a, with the maximum marks for this assignment as40.

 Grade Assignment for Student: grade